bgachara/notes/virtual_machines.md

   - data structures in memory have semantic meaning such as code and data.
   - reflection data or metadata is produced at load time that help vm understand application.
   - dynamic linker resolves all referenced symbols into accessible memory addresses, may trigger loader to load more data and code.
+  - linker is a compile-time component while dynamic linker is a runtime component.

 - Execution engine
   - performs the operations specified by the code and is the core component of the virtual machine.
+  - can be implemented in interpreter or compiler or flexible hybrid.

 - Memory manager
   - manage its data and the memory containing the data.